Garden bird factsPosted on: 12 February 2019 by 50connect editorial

 Facts: Mike Toms & Dr Paul Sterry

-More bird facts and photos can be found in Garden Birds and Wildlife, published by AA with the British Trust for Ornithology, costing £20, which you can purchase at all good bookshops or online from Amazon for £12.
+More bird facts and photos can be found in Garden Birds and Wildlife, published by AA with the British Trust for Ornithology, costing £39, which you can purchase online from Amazon new or second hand.

 Share with friends